DeepBrainAI/ERD/README.md

 3. Run `python main.py` to train and evaluate the model.

 ## Early Rumour Detection (Torch)
-If there are problems with the codes, you can try the newly uploaded torch codes.
+If there are problems with the codes, you can try the newly uploaded torch codes by Menglong Lu.